Grow visibly thicker, fuller hair

 Skin Conditions That Cause Itching

-Most skin conditions do not cause hair loss on their own.
-However, certain conditions cause intense itching, and if you’ve ever had an itchy scalp, you know it’s nearly impossible not to scratch it.
-All of that scratching can damage the hair follicles, potentially leading to temporary hair loss.
+Most skin conditions don’t cause hair loss on their own.
+But certain conditions cause intense itching, and if you’ve ever had an itchy scalp, you know it’s nearly impossible not to scratch it.

 Scalp conditions that can cause itching include: